 I have a tour director who has been crazed to buy her own pelt for show and tell (both on tour and for her volunteer teaching assignments in Navajoland) and I steered her to my own source for native furs.
 The Museum of the Fur Trade in Chadron, Nebraska, is not only a marvelous resource for information on the fur trade, but has a large selection of furs and hand-made Native American goods for sale.

 One of the things we address on our tours is the impact that westward expansion had on the people and wildlife who lived here first.
 Not only were the people severely impacted, but the beaver very nearly became extinct.
-They were rescued in the end by the same fickle fashion fad which had started the slaughter in the first place: tall beaver felt hats – mostly in Great Britain.
-As quickly as they had become popular, they were suddenly replaced by high silk hats.
-Whew!
+They were rescued in the end by the same fickle fashion fad which had started the slaughter in the first place: tall beaver felt hats – mostly in

 [Sidebar: There were other factors too: by 1835 the American beaver had not only been tapped out but the un-heard-of profits had tempted dealers to over-saturate the market.
 In Europe (the final market for most of the beaver pelts) the end was sealed with a ruinous British blockade on the French and Spanish transport ships.]